 If money is no option, there are plenty of nice hotels downtown.
 I found that staying in North Charleston and then making the drive into downtown was more economical even if it wasn’t as convenient.
 There isn’t as much to do in North Charleston so have a plan to get around the city.

-- AirBnb: Charleston has a ton of AirBnb options, from apartments to treehouses to rooms on a boat!
+Airbnb in Charleston: Charleston has a ton of Airbnb options, from apartments to treehouses to rooms on a boat!
 Save $40 on your first booking with this link.

 Charleston day tours